arnaudt-bojan/arnaudt-bojan/replit.md

 - Mobile-first responsive design

 ## Recent Changes
+- **2025-10-08**: Database Migration & Phase 2 Development
+  - ✅ Migrated from in-memory to PostgreSQL database with Drizzle ORM
+  - ✅ All products, orders, and users now persist in database
+  - ✅ Automatic database seeding with 8 products on first run
+  - ✅ Proper async initialization with error handling
+  - 🔄 In Progress: User authentication system

 - **2025-10-08**: Completed frontend implementation with all MVP features
   - Created landing page with hero section
   - Built product listing with filtering